rse-aunz/rse-aunz.github.io/2022-Asia-Australia-unconference.md

 ### What is an unconference?

-The unconference will run online over three half-days.
+The unconference will run online over three half-days from [13:00 to 17:00 AEST]([https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220914T0300](https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220914T03&p1=1440&ah=4)) on 14, 15 and 16 of September.
 An unconference is where the agenda is created by the attendees at the beginning of the meeting.
 Anyone who wants to initiate a discussion on a topic can claim a time and a space [1].

 For this particular unconference, we will create breakout groups for the top three topics for each session.
 At the start of each day we will have an introduction session to provide the participants with some ideas on what they might want to discuss during the conference.
 We aim to summarise topics and make these available publicly after the unconference.